 News Collaborations: Part I: What do we mean by the word “collaboration”?
 Part II: How does collaboration create impact?
 Part III: How might collaboration shape the future of journalism? (see below)

 There is a reason why the virtues of editorial collaboration have been championed by any number of media watchers in publications like Mediashift, NiemanLabs, J-Lab, and Journalism Accelerator.
 Collaboration is seen as the best way to leverage scarce resources in order to create more impact than any of the participants could do individually.

-A guiding question that inspires me, what if the very process of collaboration could provide new pathways for reporters to understand and present an issue, such that the reporting became more likely to animate how the public might think and act?
-That’s what sociologists call “collective impact.”

-I’ve argued that the way to create collective impact is by organizing horizontally networked collaborations where a number of different outlets come together to advance a shared stake around a specific issue or opportunity.
-The benefit of horizontally networked collaboration is that it offers a new path for journalism, one in which journalists can illuminate solutions-oriented conversations about complex issues.
+When we parse what we mean by collaboration, we find that different types of collaboration produce different types of impact.
+The form of collaboration that presents a new pathway for journalism is what I’ve called horizontally networked collaborations.
+In these collaborations, a number of different outlets come together to report on a specific issue.
+As these diverse outlets combine their editorial, they can emerge with entirely new approaches to the content at hand—asking new questions, locating different sources, developing innovative formats for presenting information.
+This intervention in reporting can, in turn, inspire the public to understand and think about the issue at hand in new ways.
+That result is what sociologists call “collective impact.”

-In this post, I'll detail the Media Consortium’s 2012 May Day collaboration to demonstrate how horizontally-networked collaborations are organized, the investment ours required, to illustrate the larger return they offer.
+In this post, I'll detail the Media Consortium’s 2012 May Day collaboration to demonstrate how horizontally-networked collaborations are organized, the investment ours required, and the return they offer.

 May Day 2012: How might journalists best cover this social movement?